IIIF/website/source/technical-details.md

 Once you have a basic manifest working in a presentation viewer, you can come back later and implement other presentation features like [linking properties].
 These include ways to link out to semantic descriptive metadata and renderings like PDFs.

-*** YKK: what else to say here or maybe just point out to the IIIF Implementation Guide Brumfield Labs for examples?***
 {% endcapture %}

 {% include section.html class="impl-demos" content=content %}